 This is how you find ambassadors, promoters, models etc that match the values of your brand.

 Look for influencers with 10K to 100K followers and Direct Message them with your offer.
-“Hi my name is so and so owner of Health Nut Fitness and I would like to send you some free clothes.
+“Hi my name is … owner of Health Nut Fitness and I would like to send you some free clothes.

-Send out 5-10 Direct messages a day and compare their responses, prices and terms they might might have.
+Send out 5-10 Direct messages a day and compare their responses, prices and terms they might have.

 Depending on the size of their following, fees per shout out can range anywhere from $50 to $500 a post.

 The most important part about looking for influencers is to look at their engagement.
 If they have 50K or 100K followers and no one is commenting on most of their post or if it’s mostly spam comments, I wouldn’t suggest placing your brand on their page.